Hierarchical Database Model | History, Examples and Comparison

 - Under it, there are categories like Subjects (Science, History, Literature).

-- Under “Science,” there are subcategories like Biology, Physics, Chemistry.
+- Under “Science,” there are subcategories like Biology, Physics, and Chemistry.

 - Each of these subcategories can have books (the final “child” level).